cargomail-org/cargomail/README.md

 ## Introduction

-Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old architecture and protocol design.
+Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old push-based architecture and protocol design.
 While conceptually sound as a communication means, the email system is structurally obsolete and functionally deficient.

-The revised architecture of Cargomail eliminates the hassle of using the existing email infrastructure.
+Cargomail uses push-pull data transfer architecture.
 The main benefit of using this architecture is the ability to send and receive a large number of email attachments of any size.

 ## White Paper